 A great variation of traditional preacher curls is by using dumbbells.
-Dumbbells allow a greater range of motion on a preacher bench.
-Doing unilateral (one arm at one time) dumbbells preacher curls will also help in improving balance.
+Dumbbells allow a greater range of motion on a preacher’s bench.
+Doing unilateral (one arm at a time) dumbbells preacher curls will also help in improving balance.

 Barbell Preacher Curl